Daniel R. Benson: Early life and education

 Benson received a B.S degree from Georgetown University, studying physics and government, and a Master of Public Policy degree from Rutgers University's Edward J. Bloustein School of Planning and Public Policy, studying science and technology policy.
 He was elected to the Hamilton Township Council in 2002, becoming the youngest elected councilman in township history.
 He served on the council until 2005, when he gave up his seat to run for the New Jersey General Assembly.
 Benson lost the Assembly race, finishing behind the incumbents, Republican Bill Baroni and Democrat Linda R. Greenstein.

 Mercer County Board of Chosen Freeholders

-In 2008, Benson was appointed to a seat on the Mercer County Board of Chosen Freeholders by county Democrats replacing Elizabeth Maher Muoio who took on a county job.
+In 2008, Benson was appointed to a seat on the Mercer County Board of Chosen Freeholders by county Democrats, replacing Elizabeth Maher Muoio who took on a county job.
 He won a special election in November 2008 to complete the remainder of Muoio's term and was re-elected to a full three-year term in 2009.

 New Jersey Assembly

 When Assemblywoman Greenstein won a special election to fill the remainder of Baroni's Senate term in November 2010, Benson ran for the vacant Assembly seat.
 On January 8, 2011, Benson was selected by a Democratic convention of Mercer and Middlesex counties (the counties that compose the 14th District) to replace Greenstein.
 He was sworn in on January 10, 2011.
+He resigned on December 31, 2023, after being elected Mercer County Executive, allowing his successor Tennille McCoy to take office early.